Utility Division

 Apr 26, 2017, 13:39 PM

-The Public Works Department rents contractors hydrant meters and offers tanker fills for obtaining large volumes of water for construction and/or building projects within the Village.
+The Public Works Department rents hydrant meters and offers a tanker fill station for obtaining large volumes of water for construction and/or building projects within the Village.
 An application needs to be completed with the appropriate deposit submitted to the Public Works Department before a meter is issued.

 Two methods for obtaining large volumes of water are available: